Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Why Is Laser Cataract Surgery Not Covered by Insurance?

 Private insurance and Medicare consider traditional cataract surgery sufficient to retain vision.
-While laser cataract surgery offers precision, the results of traditional cataract surgery are no less effective.
-As a result, the insurance providers consider it an elective beyond a medical necessity.
+While laser cataract surgery offers precision, traditional cataract surgery is equally effective.
+As a result, insurance providers consider it elective rather than medically necessary.
 Furthermore, in most cases, laser cataract surgery is associated with premium IOLs, whereas a basic monofocal IOL doesn’t require laser assistance.
 Both of these can add to the overall costs.

 Which Part of Cataract Surgery Is Not Covered by Insurance?

-More people are undergoing cataract surgery these days, thanks to advancements in technology and its success rate.
+More people are undergoing cataract surgery these days, thanks to technological advancements and the surgery's high success rate.
 As more patients opt for surgery, so too are more insurance options emerging.
 However, with so many plans available, it’s easy to feel overwhelmed.
 So, we’ve made it simple by breaking down which insurance works best for cataract surgery.

 So, What’s the Best Insurance for Cataract Surgery?